 Finish: (the taste goes on and on) long & satisfyingly warm, honey-maple, vanilla, rich funky oak, herbal & floral spice fading slowly

 So, wrapping this up I’ll remark on something I’ve said in previous reviews – that Wild Turkey Kentucky Spirit is a gamble.
-If we’re talking modern Kentucky Spirit, that’s still very true in my opinion.
-But if we’re talking early Kentucky Spirit (late 1990’s, early 2000’s), I think the odds of finding an amazing bottle/barrel are well in your favor.
-And this pewter-top WTKS is just one shining example.
-A-
+If we’re talking modern Kentucky Spirit, that’s still very true.
+But if we’re talking early Kentucky Spirit (late 1990s, early 2000s), I think the odds of finding an amazing bottle/barrel are well in your favor.
+And this pewter-top Kentucky Spirit is just one shining example.

 Photos courtesy M. Czyzewski (2017)